View Components in ASP.NET Core MVC

 With this, our view component is completed and ready to use.

-Invoking the View Component in ASP.NET Core MVC:
+Invoking the TopProducts View Component in ASP.NET Core MVC View:

-Now we need to invoke it from another view file.
+Now, we need to invoke the TopProducts View Component from another view file.
 So, modify the Index.cshtml file of Home Controller as follows.
-Here TopProducts is the name of the view component, and the count is the parameter with a value of 3.
+Here, TopProducts is the name of the View Component, and we are creating an anonymous object with a count property with a value of 3.
 You can assign any value to the count parameter.
+If you check the View Component CS class file, you will see the InvokeAsync or Invoke method taking one integer parameter named count, and here, we pass a value 3 to that count parameter.

 @{